Valencia Spain Crime Rate 2024 – Trends and Analysis

 Moreover, 2021 saw continued improvement in overall crime rates in Spain, with the country recording its lowest crime rate in recent history, driven by reductions in murders, violent robberies, and property crimes.
 However, sexual offenses rose significantly during this period due to better reporting and awareness campaigns.

-In 2021, Valencia experienced the fastest rise in crime rates among Spain’s major cities, with a 36.3% increase compared to 2020.
-This surge significantly surpassed the national increase of 10.8% and the 16% rise across the Valencian Community.
+In 2021, Valencia experienced the fastest rise in crime rates among Spainโ€™s major cities, with a 36.3% increase compared to 2020.
+This surge significantly surpassed the national increase of 10.8% and the 16% rise across the Valencian Community, despite their neighbor island Mallorca which has generally on of the lowest crimes in Spain.

-The data, provided by Spain’s Ministry of the Interior, highlights concerning spikes in several types of criminal activity, particularly in sexual crimes and thefts.
+The data, provided by Spainโ€™s Ministry of the Interior, highlights concerning spikes in several types of criminal activity, particularly in sexual crimes and thefts.

 Notable Crime Statistics (2020-2021)